-The BDS-0808 is a 8x8 serial digital video router with vertical interval switching.
+The BDS-0808CP is an 8x8 serial digital video router with vertical interval switching.
 This state of the art router provides maximum quality with a data rate of up to 360Mbit/s and automatic cable equalizing on all inputs.
 High performance circuits in SMD technology assure undiminished signal quality.
-The BDS-0808 is well suited for all demanding routing tasks in digital studio and broadcast environments.
+The BDS-0808CP is well suited for all demanding routing tasks in digital studio and broadcast environments.
 The built-in RS-232 interface allows the user to control the router via the Triton Router Control System software with many operational features.
-The control bus technology allows linking the unit with the BAS-0808 or BES-0808 to create an AFV router.
-One or several Triton remote control panels can control the BDS-0808 as well.
+The control bus technology allows linking the unit with the BAS-0808CP as well.
 Another unique feature of the Triton 8x8 series is the possibility to reconfigure the router via the configuration switch on the back plane to create several formats of routers: